 Click an icon on the map below for specific test site information.

 Coronavirus disease 2019 (COVID-19) is a respiratory illness that can spread from person to person.
-Patients with COVID-19 have experienced mild to severe respiratory illness, including fever, cough and shortness of breath.
+Patients with COVID-19 have experienced mild to severe respiratory illness, including fever, cough, shortness of breath, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, and diarrhea.
 The virus that causes COVID-19 is a novel (new) coronavirus.
 It is not the same as other types of coronaviruses that commonly circulate among people and cause mild illness, like the common cold.

 The virus that causes COVID-19 is thought to spread mainly from person-to-person between people who are in close contact with one another (within about 6 feet) through respiratory droplets when an infected person coughs or sneezes.
 It may be possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose or possibly their eyes, but this is not thought to be the main way the virus spreads.

 Healthcare providers may order a test for any patient who needs one based on their clinical evaluation.
 Please quarantine yourself from others as much as possible while you wait for your test results to prevent the spread of infection in case your test comes back positive.

 Testing at the Optum sites is now open for anyone who lives or works in Indiana.
 There are no other testing requirements.

 Q. What should I do if I think I need a test?